How to Censor Words in Text Online: A Complete Guide to Word Masking, Custom Symbols, and Case-Sensitive Filtering

 secret, password, classified

-Step 4: Configure Masking Options
+Step 4: Configure masking options

-- Select a masking symbol (e.g.,
+- Pick a masking symbol (like

 - Enable or disable whole-word matching.

-- Choose between full and partial masking.
+- Choose full or partial masking.

-Step 5: Run and Copy the Result
+Step 5: Run and copy the result

-Realistic Examples
+Realistic examples

-Example 1: Basic Profanity Masking
+Example 1: Basic profanity masking

 Input text: